securevale/android-rasp/README.md

 accurately reported as such.
 The library shall be continuously updated with new emulator detection techniques with the aim of catching the emulators that slip through the existing checks.

-## Root Detection
+### Root Detection

 Includes:

 - Checks for superuser indicators;
 - Checks for test tags present on device;
-- Checks for rooting and root cloaking apps (still in progress);
+- Checks for rooting and root cloaking apps (currently in beta);
 - Checks for paths that should not be writable;
 - Checks for suspicious properties;

 >[!IMPORTANT]
-> Since rooting is dynamic domain, checks associated with it must continuously evolve.
-It's important to understand that these checks are not exhaustive, and
+> Rooting is an ever-evolving domain and so are the root detection techniques.
+For this reason it is important to understand that the above checks are not exhaustive and
 > should be expected to undergo continuous improvement.

 > [!NOTE]
-> Although some basics checks for Magisk are already applied, "real" Magisk detection is expected to be implemented in future releases.
+> Although some basics checks for Magisk are already in place, a comprehensive Magisk detection is expected to be implemented in future releases.

 ## ProGuard